microsoft/accessibility-insights-service/packages/web-workers/README.md

 Licensed under the MIT License.
 -->

-# Accessibility Insights Service Function Apps
+# Accessibility Insights Service Web Workers

 The apps are implemented as Azure Functions App.